dtreichler/mdadm-notify/README.md

     python setup.py install

-as root to install mdadm-notify to /usr/bin.
+as root to install mdadm-notify to /usr/bin (or /usr/local/bin, depending on your system).

+As this file contains plain-text passwords, it's recommended that you run

+    chmod 700 /usr/bin/mdadm-notify

+and verify that the permissions look like the following

+    -rwx------ 1 root root 1063 Sep 13 07:44 mdadm-notify

-Edit your `mdadm` configuration file (e.g. `/etc/mdadm.conf`) and change the `PROGRAM` variable, usually at the very end of the file
+Edit your `mdadm` configuration file (e.g. `/etc/mdadm.conf`) and change the `PROGRAM` variable to match the install location, usually at the very end of the file

     PROGRAM /usr/bin/mdadm-notify

+Older versions of `mdadm` (pre 3.0, I believe) don't seem to have the program option.
+On Ubuntu/Debian systems, the variable `DAEMON_OPTIONS` is set in `/etc/default/mdadm`.
+To use `mdadm-notify`, modify that variable to add the `--program` option

+    DAEMON_OPTIONS="--syslog --program /usr/local/bin/mdadm-notify"`

 Test
 ----

 Verify that installation and configuration have worked by running the following

-    mdadm --monitor --test --oneshot /dev/mdX
+    mdadm --monitor --test --oneshot /dev/mdX --program /usr/local/bin/mdadm-notify

 where X is replaced by an `mdadm` device